 The scaling relationships of Eqs.
-2 and 3 yield reasonable fits to observed single-particles levels in 120 Sn and 138 Ba.
+2 and 3 yield reasonable fits to observed single-particles levels in Sn and Ba.
 The pairing correction term of Blomqvist and Wahlborn is used in the calculations presented herein.
 The pairing correction improves the predicted energies of occupied levels in Sn, Ba, and Pb.

 When applied to specific nuclei, this methodology requires modification.
 For example, Ray and Hodgson note that 40Ca and 48Ca require different potentials to properly fit their single-particle level structure.
 Schwierz, Wiedenhöver, and Volya also investigated 40Ca and 48Ca and noted that a proper fit to the single-particle levels required a different potential for each energy level.
-Difficulties in the selection of an appropriate potential is an additional motivation for the utilization of a single-particle model, and was noted in studies of neutron excess calcium, iron, fluorine, zinc neon, sodium, magnesium, aluminum, silicon, phosphorous, and sulfur, and sulfur suclei.
-Similar issues also apply to chlorine systems.
+Difficulties in the selection of an appropriate potential is an additional motivation for the utilization of a single-particle model, and was noted in studies of neutron excess calcium, iron, fluorine, zinc neon, sodium, magnesium, aluminum, silicon, phosphorous, sulfur, and chlorine, nuclei.
+Similar issues also apply to argon systems.